thorGabe123/MLOps/README.md

 We expect to start with a pretrained model and fine-tune it by training it on our data.

 ## What data are you going to run on?
-We utilize the english wikipedia dataset as found from https://www.kaggle.com/datasets/dhruvildave/wikibooks-dataset containing the text of each wikipedia page.
+We utilize a dataset of publicly available text books as found from https://huggingface.co/datasets/izumi-lab/open-text-books containing raw texts of the books.

 ## What deep learning models do you expect to use?
-We are going to use pretrained T5 text-to-text models as found at https://huggingface.co/docs/transformers/model_doc/t5, and fine-tune them by training them on our dataset.
+We are going to use a pretrained GPT2 text-generating model as found at https://huggingface.co/gpt2, and fine-tune it by training on our dataset.

 ## Project structure